Menu/Recipe Books Fot IT Users With Additional Needs

 Library Resources for People with Dementia

-These resources consist of packs, which we have specially designed to encourage interaction and introduce topics for discussion.
+interaction and introduce topics for discussion.
 The packs include photographs, reminiscences, articles, and adverts from newspapers, as well as reading materials about the subject.
 Staff have collated most of this information, using newspapers, photographs and other resources from the Local History Department.
 Information is then arranged into folders which staff can easily transport on their visits to the homes.

-Although the average age of people attending these sessions is 80-85 staff have found that the least popular topic for discussion is the Second World War.
+Staff also use passages from books which again have a local interest by authors such as Although the average age of people attending these sessions is 80-85 staff have found that the least popular topic for discussion is the Second World War.
 Many were just children, or teenagers, during this time and do not have many memories of that period other than home or school life.
 More popular topics are fashions of the 50's and 60's, Dundee Cinemas, Life in the Tenements and Dance Halls.
 More able groups enjoy finding out about Local History and staff have noticed that the groups enjoy amusing or anecdotal stories.

 Tuesday, 19 January 2010